Radiologic Sciences Main Menu

 Your Path from RT/RDMS to Bachelor of Science in Radiologic Sciences Degree

 Radiologic Sciences offers a degree completion program for radiographers, radiation therapists, sonographers and nuclear medicine technologists.
-If you are certified by the ARRT, ARDMS or NMTCB, then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree through Armstrong Atlantic State University.
+If you are certified by the ARRT, ARDMS or NMTCB, then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree through Armstrong State University.
 We offer a wide variety of mechanisms for technologists, therapists, and sonographers to advance professionally.

 Three Track Choices